Tetrabyte/SecureSend/Configuration.md

 ## Configuring a Theme

-To specify a theme for your Password Pusher instance, you must set __two__ environment variables:the `PWP__THEME` environment variable to specify the theme and `PWP_PRECOMPILE=true` environment variable to have CSS assets recompiled on container boot.
+To specify a theme for your Tbyte Secure Send instance, you must set __two__ environment variables:the `PWP__THEME` environment variable to specify the theme and `PWP_PRECOMPILE=true` environment variable to have CSS assets recompiled on container boot.

 **Make sure to set both `PWP__THEME` and `PWP_PRECOMPILE` for the selected theme to work.** 👍